GoldwinXS/NoFrillsAggregator/README.md

 4. A .csv of all of the selections should be created.

 ## Issues ##
-- this project is not complete yet
+- would be nice if this worked with more websites